K-a-m-o/K-a-m-o/README.md

 - 👋 Hi, I’m @K-a-m-o
 - 👀 I’m interested in OOP in C#, Unity, VR, AR and Backend Development
-- 🌱 I’m currently learning C#, Node, Java, Mongo, SQL
+- 🌱 I’m currently learning Node, Java, NOSQL, SQL, Python, PowerBI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building Applications that makes processes easier
 - 📫 How to reach me ...

 <!---